quantling/JudiLingMeasures.jl/docs/src/index.md

                                                      gpi_learn, # the gpi_learn object of the data of interest rpi_learn); # the rpi_learn object of the data of interest
 ```

+The only measures not computed in `JudiLingMeasures.compute_all_measures` are those which return multiple values for each wordform.
+These are
+- "Functional Load"
+- "Semantic Support for Form" with `sum_supports=false`

 ## Overview over all available measures